matron2017/Algorithm-project/README.md

 - Finding a route with the fewest towns using breadth-first search
 - Finding shortest routes by road length using Dijkstra's algorithm
 - Detecting cycles in the road network
+- Reducing the road network to a minimum spanning forest with Kruskal's algorithm

 Road lengths are calculated from the Euclidean distance between town coordinates and rounded down to an integer.